 How Company CEOs Conduct Their Jobs Differently

 Corporate owners, CEOs, and managers typically feel more secure in their jobs with advanced automated operations.
-By improving production and creating safer workstations, they are generally able to make sounder decisions and take fewer chances that may prove negative.
+By improving productivity and creating safer workstations, they are generally able to make sounder decisions and take fewer chances that may prove negative.

 Ø Working on the ‘big’ picture of their business